Domask2/Domask2/README.md

 ### Hi there 👋
+My name is Sergei.
+I want to change my profession and become a front-end developer.
+I hope to get more practice and meet new people.
+I am not afraid of difficulties, I will try to complete the course.
+Rather being a Junior means always learning new things and believe that everything is possible.

 <!--
 **Domask2/Domask2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.